-A brief summary of my diet can be described as follows: I avoid to eat any food that, after it has been eaten, it is rapidly digested and converted into blood sugar that becomes elevated to almost diabetic levels.
+A brief summary of my diet can be described as follows: I avoid to eat any food that, after it has been eaten, it’s rapidly digested and converted into blood sugar that becomes elevated to dangerous diabetic levels.
 This process induces pancreas to produce insulin.
-Its role is to regulate the blood sugar level, by converting it into fat.
-That fat is deposited around the abdomen and internal organs and over a longer period of time it results in ever increasing weight.
-Well, this is a very basic description of metabolic processes that happen when we eat.
-But, there are foods that are particularly responsible for such unhealthy spikes in blood sugar levels.
+The role of insulin is to regulate the blood sugar level, by converting it into fat.
+That fat is deposited around the abdomen and internal organs and over a longer period of time, it results in ever increasing weight and various inflammations.

 Without getting too technical, there are two parameters that I follow to determine what I eat.
 They are called Glycemic Index (GI) and Glycemic Load (GL).
 The standard for this is glucose (blood sugar), which has a value of 100.